plyp-us/plyp-us.github.io/README.md

 Be known as the guy who always asks five more levels of WHY ... after everyone has a bandaid to put on a problem.

-You cannot afford all of the cost and time-wasting that comes from putting bandaids on problems rather than going after the root case.  ***Be Mr. Root Cause.***  Be that annoying guy.
+You cannot afford all of the cost and time-wasting that comes from putting bandaids on problems rather than going after the root case.  ***Be Mr. Root Cause.***  Be that annoying CURIOUS guy.

+## Never Drive When You Can Walk

+***Consider the lilies of the field!*** NEVER EVER sit when you have good legs and could stand without being in pain or unable to work.
+Don't opt for comfort whenever a little bit of discomfort, eg setting your thermostate closer to outdoor temperature, will make you healthier and better acclimated to spend more time in Nature.

+People lead lives of [almost] comfortable PATHOLOGICAL FEAR ... because they are afraid of minor discomforts and they let their fears and worries occupy their entire minds.